Fullers GreatSights History

 Bay of Islands Community Involvement

 We live, work and play in the Bay of Islands and our company has grown with the community.
 As a successful tourism operator we employ up to 100 staff in the summer, making us one of the largest employers in the region.
-We keep the community connected with vehicle and passenger ferry services, and by holding the Royal Mail contract for the islands, delivering mail and vital supplies.
+We keep the community connected by holding the Royal Mail contract for the islands, delivering mail and vital supplies.

 We’re committed to being an active part in the community through our sponsorship and support of local events, charities, community services and environmental efforts.